matks/Vivian/README.md

 ## Usage

+### Tool

-The class Matks\Vivian\Tools is able to use all implemented styles, for example:
+For simple styles, the class Matks\Vivian\Tools provide a useful call interface, for example:
 ```php
 use Matks\Vivian\Tools as Output;